cory321/Spotify-Energy-Search/README.md

-# SpotifyTrackFinder
+# Spotify Energy Search

 ###Search Spotify for Customized Results!

-Search for songs based on the following criteria:
+Search for songs on Spotify based on the following criteria:
 - Style
 - Danceability
 - Tempo
+- Duration